Nishant-web/oneTouchCozyMood/README.md

    ^ Add your favourite playlist to your folder <br/>
    ^ Go to Music player and click on build --- then click on Play --- click on execute in terminal  <br/>
    ^ Scan your registered finger and then ambient light and your playlist will start <br/>
+*IGNORE readme.txt word document in all build folders*

   To download our source code along with submodule